RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/5-Omnichannel/SendGrid/3-user-task-intro/workflow-user-task-email/workflow-user-task-email.md

 **![U11.png](./downloaded_image_1705286004346.png)**

-**Thats it!
+**That's it!
 When the USER TASK is executed from the Workflow, SendGrid will be triggered to send the desired email as configured.**